Showing Your Appreciation

 Alumni, their families, and friends of the College of Arts and Sciences generously donate the funding and provide the inspiration for many College of Arts and Sciences scholarships, fellowships, and awards.
 In response to their kindness, we ask that student recipients prepare a letter of thanks letting them know how their gift will be beneficial to you in your academic and future career endeavors.

-Be sure to follow the content and format guidelines listed on this page to ensure your letter is formatted correctly and includes all of the required components to avoid revisions and delays!
+To avoid delays, follow the guidelines on this page to ensure your letter is formatted correctly and includes all of the required components!

 • Introduce yourself by name

-• Include your scholarship, fellowship, or award by name in bold (no amounts)
+• Include your scholarship, fellowship, or award by name in bold (do not include the amount)

 • Use words such as “thank you”, “I am grateful”, and “I appreciate”